cu-mkp/2017-workshop-edition/_texts/p-111v_tl.md

 ## <span class="al">Crab</span> and <span class="al">crayfish</span>

- They are among the most difficult to mold, & whoever molds them well will mold many other very subtle things.
+ These are the hardest to mold & whoever molds them well will mold many other very delicate things.